 I’ve been involved with the Partnership for a number of years having been the cluster lead for Glenrothes, working on a number of initiatives including quality improvement and integrated working and was the clinical lead on a leadership programme for integration with GP Scotland.

-I have been a registered nurse for over 20 years.
-Prior to this new role I was Head of Nursing for the East Division in Fife.
+Prior to the Associate Director of Nursing role, I was Head of Nursing for the East Division in Fife.
 I have also been Head of Nursing for Emergency Care and worked across a variety of healthcare settings including community nursing, acute care, Scottish Government and with the British Army medical corps.
 I represent the Partnership and NHS Fife on a number of national groups.